Unity, Recovery and Service

 Alcoholics Anonymous is the largest and oldest alcohol support group in the world.
 The organization is dedicated to helping members overcome alcoholism.
 Individuals who attend A.A. groups are committed to stop abusing alcohol and remain sober.
 The meetings offer a multitude of ways to support ongoing recovery.
 The 12 traditions of A.A. were intended to stabilize the program and keep it free from outside influences.
 Since the organization is considered a mutual-aid fellowship, it is run by former alcoholics who help those currently in recovery.

 District 13 - Chicago Area, services the communities of Hoffman Estates, Schaumburg, Barrington, Hanover Park, Roselle and Streamwood.
 There are a variety of in-person and Zoom meetings available within District 13 and the neighboring districts.
-If you believe you have a problem with alcohol or would like to speak to someone, please complete the Contact Us form below and we will reach out.
+If you believe you have a problem with alcohol or would like to speak to someone, please call 312/346-1475 and ask for help; a sober alcoholic will be on the other end of the line and will be happy to help 24/7.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.